jensenhill/jensenhill.github.io/README.md

   ![image](https://github.com/jensenhill/jensenhill.github.io/assets/91635059/0c9630a8-5cb4-4b1b-973b-4a33f41d9634)

-  **You are now ready to click "Go Live" to execute the application, which should automatically open in a browser.**
+  **You are now ready to click "Go Live" to execute the application.**

 # QR Inspector Wiki
 You can view more information, troubleshooting help and test data on the Wiki page.
 [Visit the Wiki](https://github.com/jensenhill/jensenhill.github.io/wiki)